 Fantasy Football is upon us again – and that means it’s time for you to assemble your list of football studs, get your best trash talk lines ready and prepare to begin another season.

-The majority of fantasy leagues are won on draft day – where one can outsmart other owners by not only finding the right sleepers at the right time, but also not overvaluing some of the football stars heading into 2010.
+A fantasy football league is often won on draft day.
+This is when you outsmart other owners by not only finding the right sleepers at the right time, but also not overvaluing some of the football stars heading into 2010.

 Take the following players that I feel are being drafted too high on draft day – plus some alternative options that are often being drafted lower.

 Sexy Seven: The Most Overrated Fantasy Football Stars in 2010

 Larry Fitzgerald (Arizona Cardinals – WR)

 Listen, I still feel that Fitzgerald has great value in fantasy leagues, but not as a top 3 wide receiver – and there are two reasons why: 1) He’s been battling some injuries during preseason and 2) Arizona has major issues at the QB position with Matt Leinart and Derek Anderson.

 Favre put up some of the best numbers of his career last season – and there will certainly be a dropoff from those stats in 2010, plus the loss of Sidney Rice and the fact that he’s coming off of ankle surgery could be other reasons for a drop in fantasy numbers.